Alvin-Zeng/temporal-robustness-benchmark/ReadMe.md

 ## Changelog

-- 02/05/2024: We have uploaded the code for adding corruptions and extracting features on the Thumos14 dataset, including the I3D and videomae_v2 extractors.
+- 02/05/2024: We have uploaded the code for adding corruptions and extracting features on the Thumos14 dataset, including the I3D and VideoMAE V2 extractors.
 We have also included three example models trained using TRC loss.

 ## Table of Contents

 The code includes:

-- the addition of noise to I3D and videomaev2 features on the Thumos dataset, used for extracting features from the Thumos14-C (test set) or training models using TRC loss.
+- the addition of noise to I3D and VideoMAE V2 features on the Thumos dataset, used for extracting features from the Thumos14-C (test set) or training models using TRC loss.
-- Three example models using TRC loss are included: actionformer, tridet, and temporalmaxer.
+- Three example models using TRC loss are included: ActionFormer, TriDet, and TemporalMaxer.

 ## Installation